-European embassies in Kiev remain operational: EU ambassador | www.lokmattimes.com
+European embassies in Kiev remain operational: EU Ambassador | www.lokmattimes.com

-European Union embassies in Ukraine remain operational, said the EU Ambassador to Ukraine Matti Maasikas.
+Kiev, Feb 16 European Union embassies in Ukraine remain operational, said the EU Ambassador to Ukraine Matti Maasikas. ...

-On Monday, U.S. Secretary of State Antony Blinken announced that the United States would temporarily relocate its embassy in Ukraine from the capital Kiev to the western city of Lviv, citing escalating tensions on Ukraine's borders.
+On Monday, US Secretary of State Antony Blinken has announced that the US would temporarily relocate its embassy in Ukraine from the capital Kiev to the western city of Lviv, citing escalating tensions on Ukraine's borders, Xinhua news agency reported.

 Since November 2021, Kiev and some Western countries have accused Russia of assembling heavy troops near the Ukrainian border with a possible intention of "invasion."

-Moscow, for its part, has repeatedly denied any intention to invade, accusing Washington of "hysteria."
-(ANI/Xinhua)
+Moscow, for its part, has repeatedly denied any intention to invade, accusing Washington of "hysteria".

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app